schmidma/typst-workshop/presentation.typ

     [
       #set align(left)
       - /taɪpst/ i.e. 'Ty' like in Typesetting
-      - alternative to LaTex, Word, or Google Docs
+      - alternative to LaTeX, Word, or Google Docs
-      - build to be a pleasure to use
+      - built to be a pleasure to use
       - powerful and easy to learn
       - blazingly fast compile times
       - free and Open Source (Apache 2.0)